rainisto/c64mini-arcade2usb-converter/readme.txt

 Introduction
 ============
-With this converter you can use an old Arcade joystick to a C64 Mini.
+With this converter you can use an old Arcade joystick on a C64 Mini.
 It is converting the signal from the old type connector (DB9/Atari-based) to USB.
 It can be used on a stock C64 Mini machine, without any modifications.

+It will also work under Windows/linux with Vice

 See change log for history.